Why the Customer is King in Strategic Planning

-As strange as it sounds, organisations must try and plan for the unexpected trends.
-Simply put, your organisation must be agile and flexible enough to keep the pace with rivals.
-Adhering to old-processes and clunky legacy software leaves a business at risk of being left behind as the market continues to embrace the cloud operation model and increase the speed of change within their organisations.
-Organisational flexibility doesn’t come solely from mobile working or a scalable cloud infrastructure but also from empowering business users to find the technologies and processes which best enable them to work most effectively.
+As strange as it sounds, organizations must try and plan for the unexpected trends.
+Simply put, your organization must be agile and flexible enough to keep the pace with rivals.
+Adhering to old-processes and clunky legacy software leaves a business at risk of being left behind as the market continues to embrace the cloud operation model and increase the speed of change within their organizations.
+Organizational flexibility doesn’t come solely from mobile working or a scalable cloud infrastructure but also from empowering business users to find the technologies and processes which best enable them to work most effectively.
 So find out from your staff what they need to be more agile.

 Mixing emergent and deliberate approaches is the best way of making decisions.
 There is a risk of waiting and seeing what comes up.
 But if you only have one ambition in life, failure can mean overwhelming disappointment, and by that time, your singular focus may have led you to close down too many other options.